EdwardBetts/FincLab/README.md

 Author: Peter Lee

-The FincLab project is designed to back-test investment strategies in several equity markets.
+The FincLab project is designed to back-test market signals using factor models in China A-share markets.

 The project comprises of three main components, namely:

-**FincLab.py** - fetches historical stock daily data of major stock exchanges in U.S., Australia and China via Yahoo!
+**FincLab.py** - fetch historical China A-share price data via Yahoo!
 YQL.
+ - Daily price information
+ - Comapnay information

-**Back-testing** - a platform that prepares local data and evaluate investment strategies.
+**Back-testing** - a platform to evaluate investment models.
  - Each quantitative model is implemented in an individual Jupyter notebook for easy access.
-- Markdowns and visuals are removed from the Jupyter notebook when executing an investment strategy in back-testing.
-- Result highlights and portfolio weights are emailed to the end-user.

-**Real-time Trading** - for future developement, real-time trading integration with financial brokers.

 ## To-do list
 - [ ] Get company info: symbol, name (CN/EN), industry.
 Store in a cross-sectional data table.